thesassway/thesassway.com/source/advanced/creating-a-compass-extension.html.markdown

 summary: Pictos is an awesome interface icon set from Drew Wilson.
 Pictos Free is, umm, free, and it's packaged as a simple Compass extension that leverages the Compass spriting module.
 ---

-# Pictos Free + Spriting with Compass
+# Pictos Free + spriting with Compass

 Pictos is awesome!
 And thanks to WooThemes, Drew Wilson released a free version of [Pictos](http://pictos.drewwilson.com/) for blogging called Pictos Free.
 Thanks Drew.